jessevang/StuckAtLevel1ButOverPowerDropRates/README.md

 This is the source code for a Stardew Valley Mod

-Uses NugetPackage for
+Uses NugetPackage for Pathoschild.Stardew.ModBuildConfig and Lib.Harmony
-  Pathoschild.Stardew.ModBuildConfig
-  Lib.Harmony